roxdavirox/capivara-api/README.md

 # capivara-api
 A simple capivara link api's for pipedrive and bling services

+How to run:
+ type on terminal: npm install && npm run dev

 Concepts:
 - Repository pattern
 - service layer to external access apis